fxoz/bot-mitigation-go/README.md

 - Tested on various browsers and platforms, see below
   - Niche browsers like *Mullvad* are tested as well, since privacy-focused browsers sometimes break websites

+## Implemented Features

+Unless otherwise noted, all configuration options formatted `like_so` can be changed in the `config.json` file.

+- JavaScript-based detection of automated browsers
+  - Naturally, no requests are sent to the origin server until the client has been verified
+- Image CAPTCHA
+- Origin server is checked before startup
+- Profiler for debugging

 ## Installation

 ***Not available since the project is still in development.***